petikosa/simpleusers/README.md

 ### Setup requirements

 * Use Java 21
 * Install Postgre 17 - the installation includes pgAdmin4.
-Use it to create a table called "users" with columns: id (primary, not null), name, username and password (varchar, not null)
+Use it to create a table called "users_table" with columns: id (primary, not null), name, username and password (varchar, not null)
 * Test with Postman - exported tests are included in simpleusers.postman_collection.json
 * Some integration test set up is included, but it is broken